 The Commission is required under Part 8 of the pdf Telecommunications Act (2009) (627 KB) to monitor competitive practices in the Solomon Islands.
-Service providers are not permited to enter into contracts which negatively effect or lessen competition in a telecommunications market.
+Service providers are not permitted to enter into contracts which negatively affect or lessen competition in a telecommunications market.

 Anti-competition practices include but are not limited to the following practices:

 - Fixing the retail price or other conditions of trading;

 - Apportions, shares or allocates a market (or markets) among themselves or other service providers;

 - Prevents or restricts the supply or acquisition of a service to or from a person or group of persons;